Fund for Homeless Women

 - Only proposals serving homeless women on the Monterey Peninsula will be accepted.

 What grant funds will support

 - Planning and start-up costs for new programs or expansion of existing programs to fill a gap or support a new approach.
 Consideration will be given to operating costs for existing programs where a small amount of funding can make a difference.

 - Personnel expenses that relate to specific program goals; equipment, materials or facilities costs that directly benefit participants or are an identifiable part of the proposed project.

-- For emergency assistance small grants, funding will support only direct assistance to homeless women, such as hotel vouchers or personal care expenses.
+- For emergency assistance small grants to nonprofits, funding will support only direct assistance to homeless women, such as hotel vouchers or personal care expenses.